Division of Humanities - Adm

 All students are required to complete general University and college requirements.
 For more information, see the general education requirements.

-Students are required to take 2 semester(s) of any second language.
+Students are required to take 2 semester(s) of Spanish.

+Students must complete Span 1001 and Span 1002 or equivalent previous language experience (e.g. placement exam, transfer credit) required to take intermediate Spanish before beginning the major.
 No grades below C- are allowed.
 Courses may not be taken S-N unless offered S-N only.
 A minimum GPA of 2.00 is required in the major to graduate.
 The GPA includes all, and only, University of Minnesota coursework.
 Grades of "F" are included in GPA calculation until they are replaced.
-A foreign study experience and regular use of the Language Teaching Center are strongly recommended to maintain language skills.
+A foreign study experience, regular use of the Language Teaching Center, and participation in outreach and educational activities such as the weekly Conversation Table (la Mesa de conversacion), the Jane Addams School of Democracy and the Community ESL program are strongly recommended to enhance language skills and cultural competency.
+Latin American Area Studies courses are also recommended as a complement to courses in the Spanish discipline.
 Students majoring in Spanish are encouraged to take at least one year of instruction in another foreign language.
-Latin American Area Studies courses are also recommended as a complement to courses in the Spanish discipline.

 SPAN 2001 - Intermediate Spanish I [IP] (4.0 cr)